Does anyone use the D size battery anymore? I do… It was my original Maglite battery size.

 Times have changed though regarding flashlights.
 Back in the “old days” there was no such thing as LED flashlights.
 Flashlights back then mostly had incandescent light bulbs, and they sucked up a lot of power.
 You needed D size batteries to keep that flashlight going – especially if it had a bright bulb.

 Today however the LED bulbs require MUCH LESS POWER (drastically less) to achieve equivalent light (lumens) output as the old incandescent bulbs.
 So the requirement for big D batteries is nearly gone for flashlights…

 Knowing that LED flashlights require much less power than old style flashlights, imagine how long a LED flashlight might operate with larger D size batteries??

 How many of you have one of those full size Maglights from yesteryear?

-I have a few, and they all take the D size battery (one of them takes 6 of that size!).
+I have a few, and they all take the D size battery (one of them takes 6 of those!).
 Did you know that you can get LED replacement bulbs for those Maglight Flashlights??

 Do you know how long a converted Maglight will function with all those D batteries?

-Even with the brightest LED replacement bulb (which draws more power) the batteries will last about twice as long.
+Even with the brightest LED replacement bulb the batteries will last about twice as long.

-I found what is apparently the brightest available replacement LED bulb for 3 – 6 D or C cell Maglight flashlights (300 Lumen).
-They’re made in the UK:
+I found what is apparently the brightest available replacement LED bulb for 3 – 6 D or C cell Maglight flashlights (360 Lumen).

 After thinking about it, I have just two types of electronic devices that take the D size battery.
 My old Maglights and several battery powered LED motion lights that I use inside my shed.